-The award size depends on the number of Traineeship students enrolled per year and the total cost of each Trainee's tuition, stipend, as well as other program costs.
-Assuming a 5-year award, the minimum enrollment (4 new students per year, 8 students total in the Traineeship program in years 2-5), and the maximum cost reimbursement per student (\$55k), the maximum award size is \$1,980,000.
+The award size depends on the number of Traineeship students enrolled per year and the total cost of each Trainee's tuition, stipend, and other program costs.
+Assuming a 5-year award, the minimum enrollment (4 new students per year, 8 students total in the Traineeship program in years 2-5), and the maximum cost reimbursement per student (\$70k), the maximum award size is \$2,520,000.